andrewlew1s/secureBet/README.md

 **Threat model**

-We will assume that we are using the Dolev-Yao model, and that our admin is trusted.
+I am assuming that the attacked is one from the Dolev-Yao model, and that our admin is trusted.

 Threats: